-, Applicable paragraph in SCM Policy Name of Supplier Date of the order Month Reason for deviation Approved by: Cluster Amount SC M Comments 1 Paragraph 33.1.1.3 "The acquisition of special works of art or historical objects where specifications are difficult to compile" JM DODO; PA MOTLOUNG; T MBONYANE; BBM MAJOLA; NP MOLETSANE Sundry payments made 30-Mar- 23 and 31- Mar-23 Mar-23 Artistic performances for Jazz Festival MM Communit y Services 35,000.00 festival.
-All below the f tax complia provider we the State.
-A obtained fr and service procurement were hreshold for verifying ance.
-1x service as in the service of Approval was om accounting officer e level agreements with the performers.
+Applicable paragraph in SCM Policy Name of Supplier Date of the order Month Reason for deviation Approved by: Cluster Amount SCM A Comments 1 Paragraph 33.1.1.3 "The acquisition of special works of art or historical objects where specifications are difficult to compile" JM DODO; PA MOTLOUNG; T MBONYANE; BBM MAJOLA; NP MOLETSANE Sundry payments made 30-Mar- 23 and 31- Mar-23 Mar-23 Artistic performances for Jazz Festival MM Communit y Services 35,000.00 festival.
+All below the th tax complia provider wa the State.
+A obtained fro and service missioned for jazz procurement were preshold for verifying nce.
+1x service is in the service of pproval was om accounting officer level agreements with the performers.
 2 Paragraph 33.1.1.2.
-"Any goods or services which are available from a single provider only" PREMIER SCALE SERVICES (PTY) LTD May-23 VERIFICATION AND SUPPLYING A NRCS CERTIFICATE ASPER LEGAL METROLOGY ACT IN S.A Corporate Services / Transport, Infrastruct ure, Environm ent 47,904.69 to conduct e provider authorised maintenance and of the weighbridge SUB-TOTAL FOR THE YTD OF 2022/2023 82,904.69
+"Any goods or services which are available from a single provider only" PREMIER SCALE SERVICES (PTY) LTD 11-May-23 May-23 VERIFICATION AND SUPPLYING A NRCS CERTIFICATE ASPER LEGAL METROLOGY ACT IN S.A Corporate Services / Transport, Infrastruct ure, Environm ent 47,904.69 to conduct i e provider authorised maintenance and of the weighbridge SUB-TOTAL FOR THE YTD OF 2022/2023 82,904.69